kgothatsontsane/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Project Overview :mag:

-This project was completed during my **Full Stack Software Engineering studies** at **ALX School**.
+This project was completed during my **Full Stack Software Engineering studies** at **ALX AFRICA**.
 Its primary goal was to gain a deeper understanding of various shell concepts, including alias builtins, help builtins, local and global variables, as well as special parameters like `$?`.
 We also explored the usage of single and double quotes in the **Shell**.

 ## Technologies Used :gear: